you are

 brain, or liver cancer;

-you have ever been diagnosed with any type of cancer that has
+you have ever been diagnosed with any type of cancer

 you have had or are waiting for an organ or bone